-Finally, if you think I have done something irregular or improper with your personal data, you can complain to the ICO if you are unhappy with how I have processed your information or dealt with your query.
+Finally, if I do something irregular or improper with your personal data, you can complain to the ICO if you are unhappy with how I have processed your information or dealt with your query.
 You may also seek compensation for any distress you are caused or loss you have incurred.

-You can find out more information from the ICO's website: http://ico.org.uk/for the public/personal information
+You can find out more information from the ICO's website:

+http://ico.org.uk/for the public/personal information